-- 3.5 if the student is in the 12th grade

-- 2.5 if the student is in the 11th grade

-- 1.5 if the student is in the 10th grade

-0.5 if the student is in the 9th grade
+3.5 if the student is in the 12th grade 2.5 if the student is in the 11th grade 1.5 if the student is in the 10th grade 0.5 if the student is in the 9th grade

-End of Year GPA's - Quality Points are calculated by adding course credit by 4 for A, 3 for B, etc. Honors weight is calculated by multiplying honors course credit by 0.2 and AP courses by .25, if grade was A, B, or C. Semester courses (or equilivant 90 day courses), which carry 0.5 credit, will thereby get 0.1 honors weight and .125 for AP semester.
+End of Year GPA's - Quality Points are calculated by adding course credit by 4 for A, 3 for B, etc. Honors weight (.2) is earned by receiving a final grade of an A or B in an honors course.
+AP weight (.25) is earned by receiving a final grade of an A, B, or C in an AP course.
+Courses designated as AP/Dual Enrollment also receive .25 weight by receiving a final grade of A, B, or C. Semester courses (or equilivant 90 day courses), which carry 0.5 credit, will thereby receive 0.1 honors weight and .125 for AP semester.

 Unweighted GPA is calculated by dividing the cumulative quality points by the cumulative credits attempted.
 Weighted GPA is calculated by adding to the unweighted GPA the cumulative honors weight divided by: